- HOME

 3. You live in a climate that sees winter temperatures below 32°F (0°C) or so

-The 190 amp HD series puts out 120 amps at hot idle and is a solid choice for you if you don't run a plow, winch, or serious inverter, live in a warmer climate, and don't run AGM-style batteries.
-If you live in a colder climate, consider how much of the 230 amp initial draw from the glow plugs, etc running at startup you want to cover (the more, the merrier), but minimally look at the Leece Neville 230 amp or even the DC Power 270XP or 370XP..
+The USA Deisel 185A unit puts out 135 amps at hot idle and maxes out around 190 Amps and is a very solid choice for you if you don't run a plow, winch, serious inverter, live in a warmer climate.
+If you live in a colder climate, consider how much of that initial 230 amp draw at startup you want to offset. (from the glow plugs) The better you're able to cover that draw, the better off you will be.

-If you DO run a plow, winch, or large inverter, the Leece Neville 230 or 270XP are the alternators of choice.
-They are more money, sure, but you can run small cities off of the 170 or 180 amp, respectively, they put out at hot idle.
+If you DO run a plow, winch, or large inverter, the USA Diesel 240A, 320A or 370A, are solid choices.
+As indicated, we also offer the Leece Neville and DC Power alternators.
+These high output options are more money, sure, but you can run small cities with the power they yield, even at hot idle levels.
 Wow.

 Of course, you should also consider coupling any alternator with auxiliary alternator wiring (see point 3 on this tips list) since the stock wiring size results in an excessive drop in voltage by the time it hits the batteries.
 A great discussion on all this, including the source of the above Fluke log can be found on FTE.
 DC Power posted a video showing the output of the 270XP unit as well.